 When it comes to choosing an Airbnb responsibly, there are numerous things that you can pay attention to, from simply taking a look at the pictures to investigating the host.
 Here are some tips to make your search a little easier:

-1. Scroll through the pictures- does the place look somewhat like what you would expect from a personal apartment?
+1. Scroll through the pictures- does the place look somewhat like what you would expect from a personal apartment or house?
 Are there any personal items like books and pictures?
 Are there plants (that need to be kept alive)?
 Is there a proper kitchen?
-Most people like to have a somewhat homy feel to their apartment so if these things are not present, chances are that nobody lives in the place.
+Most people like to have a somewhat homey feel to their apartment so if these things are not present, chances are that nobody lives in the place.

 2. Scan the reviews – did other people describe being in touch with the host like getting local recommendations or being served breakfast?
 If this is the case people will usually write something about that.
 How is check-in arranged?
 If you need to use a lock-box instead of being welcomed by an actual person, it is quite probable that your stay will be less personal.